bevy-procedural/modelling/README.md

 -   `meshopt` -- Use [Meshopt](https://github.com/gwihlidal/meshopt-rs) to optimize the performance of generated meshes.
 -   `bevy` -- Compiles with support for bevy.
 Necessary for the examples and the editor.
+-   `benchmarks` -- Enable [criterion](https://github.com/bheisler/criterion.rs) for the benchmarks.

+For development only:

+-   `sweep_debug` -- Collect debug information during the sweepline triangulation and enable visualizations in the bevy backend.
+-   `sweep_debug_print` -- Print debug information for the sweepline triangulation.

 ## Triangulation algorithms